fcrepo-exts/fcrepo-vagrant/README.md

 ```
 autocrlf = false
 ```
 Remove and clone again.
-This will prevent windows git clients from automatically replacing unix line endings LF with windows line endings CRLF.
+This will prevent Windows git clients from automatically replacing Unix line endings LF with Windows line endings CRLF.

 ## Maintainers